Improving the Resource Efficiency and Resource Circulation of Products

 To improve new product resource efficiency by at least 15%, Fujitsu will continue current initiatives, while expanding development of new lightweight, rigid materials and the use of recycled materials.
-We will also widely publicize product environmental performance to grow sales.
+We will also widely publicize the eco-friendliness of our products in order to expand sales.

 Definition and Calculation of Resource Efficiency

 The High-Performance SR-S352TR1/SR-S752TR1 Layer 2/Layer 3 Switch Combines Compact Size with Energy Conservation